 Truth is, I have walked the corridors.
 I have made assessments.
-I have been punished harshly for no error of mine or been blamed for not handling situations with students well enough.
+I have been punished harshly for no error of mine and have accused of not handling situations with students well enough.
+It comes with the territory.
 In one of the schools I worked in, I have had to create three different question papers for the same test in the same class.
 Yes, it was not easy.
 It took a toll on my health too.
 So yes, I understand the quirks of the job.

 Yet it is being a mother that fills me with empathy for teachers than ever before.
 Ironic, I know.

 I empathise with teachers because I raise a child who is different from most kids.
 I know how much it can hurt when he quips back a smart-ass comment, seemingly to challenge you.
 When he does not lower his eyes in fear when you snap at him or just refuses to stop doing something because YOU said so.
 He also knows what exactly to do to get under your skin and he will.

 I know it is not easy.

 Why then do we put you teachers under such scrutiny?

 “Because Students are highly impressionable people and teachers are profoundly influential people.” ~ Trevor.

 Some children, like my son, have had life experiences that makes it difficult for them to behave in ‘expected ways’.
 They find it hard to trust adults and take everything they are told with a pinch of salt.
 Others, for different reasons, fall into the category of ‘difficult children’.
 It is very easy to lose patience with them or ignore them, especially when they meet your ideas with resistance or indifference.

 Trevor Muir gives a beautiful suggestion on dealing with them in his book, The Epic Classroom.